villano-lab/nrCascadeSim/README.md

-Using the code I've made to do a first-pass analysis of simple cascades, the purpose of the code in this directory is to create a library that can be used to (quickly) generate arbitrary non-continuum cascade realizations.
-By "non-continuum" I mean ignoring the continuum contribution and focusing only on cascades that are supplied in an input file, with specified relative abundances and intermediate level details.

-INPUT:

-The input should consist of a file with several cascades listed and the relative weights of said cascades.
-In addition the user should specify how many realizations of the capture process are desired.

-Here is a possible row of an input file

-weight Sn [..,E2,E1,E0] [..,tau2,tau1,inf]

-weight: weight of this cascade realization.
-It will be normalized to unity with all other cascades

-Sn: neutron separation energy (MeV), can include several isotopes if energy different.

-[..,E2,E1,E0]: ordered list of the energy levels traversed (keV), including the ground state

-[..,tau2,tau1,inf]: ordered list of the lifetimes of the energy levels traversed (fs), it must be the same length as the previous list.

-OUTPUT:

-A file that contains the separate NR deposits, along with their Ionization deposits (see N-MISC-16-001 pg 35).
-In addition all of the exiting gamma energies and times should be listed.

 # Summary

 The purpose of this code is to simulate energy deposits due to cascading of energy levels following neutron capture.